Synesthesia – The Surprising and Powerful Fusion of Senses in Art

 Synesthesia is a neurological condition in which a perception from one sense evokes sensation in another one.
-In the art world, there are works which reproduce this phenomenon and artists who experience it themselves.
+In the art world, there are works that reproduce this phenomenon and artists who experience it themselves.
 Are you ready to fuse your senses?
 Discover everything about synesthesia in art!

 Synesthesia is a neurological (non-pathological) condition in which information meant to stimulate one of the senses stimulates another one (or rarely more than one).
 The phenomenon interested the ancient Greeks, who therefore gave it its actual name.
 The term comes from syn, meaning together, and aisthēsis, meaning sensation.